bit-of-a-git/bit-of-a-git/README.md

 - 🚀 I am experienced in a variety of AWS resources, IaC tools such as Terraform and CloudFormation, and containerisation tools such as Docker and Kubernetes.

 - 🌠 I am additionally experienced with programming and scripting languages such as Python, JavaScript, Java, and Bash.
-I use Arch btw (well, Debian at least!)

 - 🎯 You can find my Cloud Resume Challenge [here](https://www.davidoconnor.me), which has my contact details.
 Alternatively you can reach me at: 92552641+bit-of-a-git@users.noreply.github.com - easy to remember, right?